 But, if you have bad press, negative reviews, low star ratings poor online presence.
 Or even nothing much of note, they’re less likely to believe that you’re right for them and they’ll look elsewhere.

 The power of online reviews is massive in today’s world:

-- 93% of people say online reviews impact their buying decisions.
-Learn Podium, which is huge!
+- 93% of people say online reviews impact their buying decisions, which is huge!

 - 68% of consumers also say they are actually willing to pay up to 15% more for the same product or service if they are assured they will have a better experience.
-Learn Podium – never underestimate how much customer experience matters.
+Never underestimate how much customer experience matters.